unclecode/groq-vision-evaluation/README.md

 1. **Image Encoding**: Each image was encoded to base64 format.
 2. **Model Querying**: Both models were queried with each prompt for each image.
 3. **Response Timing**: The time taken for each model to generate a response was recorded.
-4. **Response Evaluation**: Claude 3.5 Sonnet, a highly capable language model, was used as an impartial judge to evaluate the responses based on four criteria:
+4. **Response Evaluation**: Claude 3.5 Sonnet was used as an impartial judge to evaluate the responses based on four criteria:
     - Accuracy (0-10): How well the response aligns with the ground truth
     - Completeness (0-10): How thoroughly the response addresses all aspects of the prompt
     - Relevance (0-10): How relevant the response is to the given prompt
     - Insight (0-10): Whether the response provides unique or insightful observations
 5. **Data Collection**: All results, including response times and evaluation scores, were collected and saved to a CSV file.

 ## 3. Results and Analysis